 This wild plant is prone to attracting beads of rain or dew onto the leaves for extended periods of time, causing the moisture to sparkle brightly in the sunshine.

 Some folks have contended that the jewel type formation of the bright yellow or orange flowers also played a role in how the jewelweed plant got its name.

-The jewelweed seed pods “explode” when they are touched.
-Many little country girls have grown up calling this healing plant the “popper flower” because of the fun they have had invoking the little “exploding” seeds.
+The jewelweed seed pods “pop” when they are touched.
+Many little country girls have grown up calling this healing plant the “popper flower” because of the fun they have had invoking the little “popping” seeds.

 They did this by holding onto the stems of the flowers and causing the seeds to make a fun noise as they flew everywhere – some taking root and sparking more jewelweed plants to grow.